nicsig/config/.vim/after/plugin/README.md

 If you  use `<unique>`  in one  of your  mapping, and  a third-party  plugin has already installed another mapping using the same key, your mapping will fail and raise an error.

+## Must I avoid a conflict between a filename here, and a filename in a third-party plugin?

+No.

+For example, if you have the files:

+        ~/.vim/after/plugin/abolish.vim
+        ~/.vim/plugged/vim-abolish/plugin/abolish.vim

+Even though they have the same name, they will be both sourced.